 The Roman conquers, but by Jewish arms.
 The torrent, that in one broad channel rolling Bears down the labour'd obstacles of man,

-The o'erstriding bridge, the fix'd and ponderous dam, We'll meet them, Simon, but to scoff at them; Being sever'd, in its lazy separate course Suffers control, and stagnates to its end.
+The o'erstriding bridge, the fix'd and ponderous dam, Being sever'd, in its lazy separate course Suffers control, and stagnates to its end.
 And so ye fall, because ye do disdain

 To stand together-like the pines of Lebanon, That when in one vast wood they crown the hill, From their proud heads shake off the uninjuring tem- pest;